Development of a Tasting Glass Enabling Control of Sparking Wine foam and Effervescence

 - Limit on the number of wines tasted by each judge, ideal tasting conditions (sensory isolation, rhythm of tasting, etc.), secure computer processing of results.

-- Compliance with international wine competition rules and strict adherence to the ISO 9002 quality assurance standard.
+- Compliance with international wine competition rules.

 - Guaranteed implementation of international wine scoring criteria.

 - The quality and reliability of our measuring instruments: